Code-Institute-Submissions/One-Day-In-May-MS1/README.md

     3. The user is able to quickly see that the website is related to Ipswich Town by way of the jumbotron background image and on larger screens, the ITFC logo in the header.
     4. The introduction section underneath the jumbotron give context about the website meaning users are quickly able to identify if the website is of interest to them.
     5. The shortcuts links underneath the introduction ensure users can identify what content is available and how to access it.
+    6. Code has been successfully tested through the [Markup Validator](https://validator.w3.org/)

 2. Highlights page:
     1. All links tested.
 Internal links all work.
 External links all work and open in new window.